Skip to main content

 Citizens Broadband Radio Service

-The Citizens Broadband Radio Service (CBRS) band is 150 MHz of spectrum made available for commercial broadband use on a shared basis with the federal government.
-NIST is creating models, tools, and datasets to assist in the development and enhancement of commercial systems that protect mission-critical federal systems from harmful radio frequency interference. (learn more)
+The Citizens Broadband Radio Service (CBRS) band occupies 150 MHz of spectrum available nationwide for commercial broadband use on a shared basis with the federal government.
+Sharing spectrum resources relies on sensors that detect when federal assets use the CBRS band and notify commercial services to vacate the band.
+NIST is working with other federal agencies such as the Department of Defense (DoD), the National Aeronautics and Space Administration (NASA), and the National Telecommunications and Information Administration (NTIA) to create models, tools, and datasets to assist in the development and enhancement of commercial systems that protect mission-critical federal systems from harmful radio frequency interference. (learn more)

 Contacts